 Courses in Visceral Manipulation

 At Barral Ireland, Our courses in Visceral Manipulation are taught by international experts, in Dublin.
-Courses can be attended individually or as part of a Bundle, offering practitioners a combination of high quality and value.
+Courses are attended individually.

 Visceral Manipulation (VM1)